phalcon-orphanage/docs/en/reference/models.rst

 Working with Models
 ===================
-A model represents the information (data) of the application and the rules to manipulate that data.Models are primarily used for managing the rules of interaction with a corresponding database table.
+A model represents the information (data) of the application and the rules to manipulate that data.
+Models are primarily used for managing the rules of interaction with a corresponding database table.
 In most cases, each table in your database will correspond to one model in your application.
 The bulk of your applicationâs business logic will be concentrated in the models. is the base for the modelsin a Phalcon application.
 It provides database independence, basic CRUD functionality, advanced finding capabilities, and the ability to relate models to one another, among other services.

 Phalcon_Model avoids the need of having to use SQL statements because it translates dynamically to the respective database engine.
 Models are intended to work on a database high layer of abstraction.If you need to work with databases at a lower level check out the  component documentation.

 Creating Models
 ---------------